-The Council also has to make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has responsibility for the administration of those affairs under S151 of the Local Government Act 1972.
-In this Council that officer is the Interim Director of Finance / S151 Officer.
+The Council also has to;

+- Make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has responsibility for the administration of those affairs under S151 of the Local Government Act 1972.
+In this Council that officer is the Executive Director of Corporate Services (S151 Officer). - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the statement of accounts.

-The Responsibilities of the Chief Finance Officer
+The Responsibilities of the Executive Director of Corporate Services (S151 Officer)

-The Interim Director of Finance / S151 Officer is responsible for the preparation of the Council's Statement of Accounts, which in terms of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in Great Britain ("the Code"), is required to present a true and fair view of the financial position of the Council at the accounting date and its income and expenditure for the year ended 31 March 2023.
-The Interim Director of Finance / S151 Officer is also responsible for preparing the Pension Fund accounts administered by the Council in accordance with the current Code of Practice.
+The Executive Director of Corporate Services and S151 Officer is responsible for the preparation of the Council's Statement of Accounts, which in terms of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in Great Britain ("the Code"), is required to present a true and fair view of the financial position of the Council at the accounting date and its income and expenditure for the year ended 31 March 2024.
+The Executive Director of Corporate Services (S151 Officer) is also responsible for preparing the Pension Fund accounts administered by the Council in accordance with the current Code of Practice.

-In preparing this Statement of Accounts the Interim Director of Finance / S151 Officer has:
+In preparing this Statement of Accounts the Executive Director of Corporate Services (S151 Officer) has: